liammagee/fp/docs/configuration.md

     gdal_translate -srcwin 1800 900 3601 3601 Sydney.tif Sydney-local.tif
 ```

-6. Then to translate to a header-less heightmap file of appropriate scale
+6. Then to translate to a header-less heightmap file of appropriate scale, where '1000' is in metres, and '65535' represents the maximum value of 2 bytes.

 ```